Saltear navegación

 p) The organization will time all runners, through the use of chips or manual system.In order to classify as a finisher, all runners will have to pass through the rubber mats at the starting line, at all Check Points and Aid Stations (PAS) and at the Finish Line.
 The chip time is only referential.
 The time used for classification is the total time from the start of the corresponding race.

 q) Outside support by family and friends is not allowed at the Aid Stations or at any other part of the course.
-Race Directors will place their own support staff.
 Runners will be responsible for rejecting any unauthorized assistance.
+In case of receiving any type of “external” assistance (assistance not provided by the organization's personnel or another competitor of that race), the penalty will be disqualification.

 r) Only runners completing the full course for their distance will be included in the race ranking.

 s) Runners who do not complete the full distance will be ranked as DNF (Did not finish).
-Nos partial distance certifications will be granted.
-For instance, if a participant registered for 110k completes only 70k of that course, they will not be ranked fir the 70k distance.
+No partial distance certifications will be granted.
+For instance, if a participant registered for 110k completes only 70k of that course, they will not be ranked for the 70k distance.
 Runners completing the race after the Finish line Cut-off time will be ranked as “FINISHER outside Ranking”, even if they have crossed the finishing line.
+The organization reserves the right to extend the race time or modify the cut-off times at any time for extraordinary reasons.

 t) If any runner notices another participant is in trouble, they must notify the Organization.